perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 4 - Deploying and Managing DNS and Group Policy.md

 - Number of DNS servers set up can be related to analysis or an organisation
 - If there are multiple servers used for one application, use round robin to distribute the load
 	- Only applicable for namespace with cluster setup
+- If a branch location with a **read-only domain controller (RODC)** needs local DNS services because there are many users, make the